Coach Powell is entering her third season as assistant coach at Pensacola State.

-Coach Powell joined the Pensacola State staff in September of 2016 after serving as an assistant coach at Highland Community College in Kansas.
+Prior to joining the PSC staff in September of 2016 she served as an assistant coach at Highland Community College in Kansas.
 She assisted with all areas of offensive and defensive instruction, practice planning and was in charge of mental training.
 The Scotties were champions of Region VI and competed in the NJCAA tournament while placing seven players on the All-Region team and having the Player of the Year.

 From 2007 through 2009 Powell worked with the University of Tennessee softball team as a graduate assistant manager while receiving her Master's degree in Sport Studies with a concentration in Sports Psychology.